devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 25: Hypothetical Wisgen Redux Actions [\[11\]](https://github.com/Fasust/wisgen)*

-This what the reducer function would look like:
+This what the Reducer function would look like:

 ``` dart
 // take in old State and Action